X Modality Assisting RGBT Object Tracking

+\textbf{Decision-level refinement module (DRM).} A flexible decision-level refinement strategy is proposed by combining optical flow and a refinement network, which estimates motion offsets and refines coarse positioning.
+The decision-level refinement module optimizes tracking performance by improving the precision of the predictions.
+Furthermore, since this module determines whether to use the optical flow method or the refinement network for re-localization based on the confidence score, it ensures both tracking efficiency and accuracy, in contrast to methods that rely solely on either the optical flow method or the refinement network.

-\textbf{Decision-level refinement module (DRM).} To further enhance the tracking performance, we propose the DRM to optimize bounding boxes and estimate motion offsets, which implements different bounding box regression strategies based on the confidence score ${C_S}$.
+The DRM implements different bounding box regression strategies based on the confidence score ${C_S}$.
 When ${C_S} < 0$, DRM applies the Lucas-Kanade optical flow\cite{29} repositioning rule based on pyramid layering to obtain the target motion offset.
 The final target positioning is achieved by adding the target location obtained from the local search using Gaussian sampling to the offset in motion.
 If ${C_S} > 0$, the refinement network is initialized to consistently improve the accuracy of the predicted bounding box.
 In particular, we fine-tune the plug-and-play Alpha Refine\cite{30} component on the RGBT dataset, which can refine the bounding boxes accurately with its exceptional spatial awareness capability.